This simple and easy pocket scarf will soon become a favorite crochet scarf to make and wear.

 This pattern is part of E’Claire Makery’s Fall Fashion Blog Hop for the month of September 2020.
 View all of the Blog Hop details and patterns HERE.

 Now back to the pattern.
-The stitches in this design gives this scarf a very classic and elegant look.
-Pair this scarf with a long sleeve shirt in the colder months.
+The stitches in this design give this scarf a very classic and elegant look.

 If you love this scarf pattern then you may also like my Hooded Keyhole Scarf design as well.
-Check it out HERE.
+Also check out this roundup of crochet pocket scarves and pocket shawls.

 ↓ Pin this pattern for later! ↓